Capillary/api-documentation/source/includes/_authEngine.md

 <aside class="notice">The host URL of Auth Engine is different from CRM V1.1 or V2 APIs.
-Please consider the URLs provided for Auth Engine APIs. </aside>
+Please consider the URLs provided for Customer Authentication APIs. </aside>

 ## Generate Authentication Token